stevli97/b9122_homework2/README.md

 # b9122_homework2
+## Author Info
-# Tianyi Li of Columbia Business School
+Tianyi Li of CBS
+### Description
+Some random homework because apparently I need to know at least some codes to graduate